OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ### May I delete local folders?

 OfflineIMAP does a two-way synchronization.
 That is, if you make a change to the mail on the server, it will be propagated to your local copy, and vise-versa.
 Some people might think that it would be wise to just delete all their local mail folders periodically.
 If you do this with OfflineIMAP, remember to also remove your local status cache (`~/.offlineimap` by default).
 Otherwise, OfflineIMAP will take this as an intentional deletion of many messages and will interpret your action as requesting them to be deleted from the server as well.
 (If you don't understand this, don't worry; you probably won't encounter this situation.)

+{:.note}
+Starting with v7.0.0, offlineimap won't delete emails if the directory is removed.
+It will re-download the folder, instead.
+In order to remove all the emails of a folder, it is necessary to remove all the files **inside** the maildir.

 ### Can I run multiple instances?